AJAX and OpenPro’s New Create a Screen

 - Mashups: An HTML page can obtain data using a server-side proxy or by including an external script to mix external data with your application’s or your service’s data.
 For example, you can mix content or data from a third-party application, such as Google Maps, with your own application.

 - Page as an application: AJAX techniques can be made to create single-page applications that look and feel much like a desktop application.
-See the article on the use of AJAX and portlets for more on how you can use portlet applications today.

 Though not all-inclusive, this list shows that AJAX interactions allow web applications to do much more than they have done in the past.